chris-greening/instascrape/_pages/about.md

 from chris_greening import bio
 {% endhighlight %}

-Chris Greening is a Python developer passionate about science, data, and computers.
-When he isn't programming he's probably playing video games or working on his photography.
+Chris Greening is a Python developer from New York.
+He's passionate about science, data, and computers and when he isn't programming, he's probably playing video games or working on his photography.